tomekwi/nodangel/faq.md

 Thank you [@EvanCarroll](https://github.com/remy/nodemon/issues/68#issuecomment-13672509)

-## Using nodemon with forever
+## Using nodangel with forever

-If you're using nodemon with [forever](https://github.com/nodejitsu/forever) (perhaps in a production environment) you can combine the two together.
-This way if the script crashes, forever restarts the script, and if there are file changes, nodemon restarts your script.
-For more detail, see [issue 30](https://github.com/remy/nodemon/issues/30).
+If you're using nodangel with [forever](https://github.com/nodejitsu/forever) (perhaps in a production environment) you can combine the two together.
+This way if the script crashes, forever restarts the script, and if there are file changes, nodangel restarts your script.
+For more detail, see [nodemon issue 30](https://github.com/remy/nodemon/issues/30).

-To acheive this you need to include the `--exitcrash` flag to ensure nodemon exits if the script crashes (or exits unexpectedly):
+To acheive this you need to include the `--exitcrash` flag to ensure nodangel exits if the script crashes (or exits unexpectedly):

-    forever nodemon --exitcrash server.js
+    forever nodangel --exitcrash server.js

 To test this, you can kill the server.js process and forever will restart it.
-If you `touch server.js` nodemon will restart it.
+If you `touch server.js` nodangel will restart it.

-Note that I *would not* recommend using nodemon in a production environment - but that's because I wouldn't want it restart without my explicit instruction.
+Note that I *would not* recommend using nodangel in a production environment - but that's because I wouldn't want it restart without my explicit instruction.

 ## What does "verbose" give me?

-The `--verbose` (or `-V`) puts nodemon in verbose mode which adds some detail to starting and restarting.
+The `--verbose` (or `-V`) puts nodangel in verbose mode which adds some detail to starting and restarting.

 Additional restart information:

-- Which nodemon configs are loaded (local and global if found)
+- Which nodangel configs are loaded (local and global if found)
 - Which ignore rules are being applied
 - Which file extensions are being watch
 - The process ID of your application (the `child pid`)